 In an accident or emergency, call 999.
-Children with Duchenne muscular dystrophy need expert medical treatment.
-It’s dangerous to treat them yourself or rely on information online.
+People with Duchenne muscular dystrophy (DMD) need expert medical treatment.

-Tell medical professionals that your child has DMD and direct them to the Duchenne A&E pack website.
-This has important information for A&E staff on the use of anaesthesia and opiates, as well as the treatment of fractures, heart problems, gastrointestinal problems, breathing problems and information on steroids.
+Tell medical staff that your child has DMD and show them the Duchenne A&E pack website, which has important information on using anaesthesia and opiates, steroid treatment, fractures, heart problems, gastrointestinal problems, and breathing problems.

 Prepare a documented emergency plan with your GP or neuromuscular consultant.
-This should cover information about medication your child is taking, any medical issues specific to your child and the contact details for their neuromuscular consultant.
+This should cover information about medication your child is taking, any medical issues specific to your child and the contact details for their doctor.

 We have a series of resources available to help you when a loved one is diagnosed with DMD.Diagnosis resources